- Insights & Events

 One of the many provisions recently upheld by the Supreme Court in the Patient Protection and Affordable Care Act (ACA) requires health insurance issuers to maintain a minimum medical loss ratio (MLR) or they are required to rebate the difference to the policyholder.
 There are restrictions on distribution of the rebate, in this article Navigant Director James Rough and Scott Richardson from Jaburg Wilk address issues associated with the health insurance rebates.

-Medical loss ratio (MLR) rebates from health insurance issuers will be a reality by August 1, 2012.
-Employers must be prepared to address the issues around distributing and calculating rebates.
+Melissa Hulke and Laurent Badoux of Littler Mendelson discuss how medical loss ratio (MLR) rebates from health insurance issuers will be a reality by August 1, 2012 and how employers can be prepared to address the issues around distributing and calculating rebates.

-Navigant presented during an AHLA webinar providing a brief background of the Medical Loss Ratio (MLR), an analysis of the preliminary data on MLR rebates, and a discussion of the nuances of the MLR regulations to consider when analyzing or reporting MLR data.
+Ernest Dixon, Melissa Hulke and Michael Maddigan of O’Melveny Myers presented during an AHLA webinar providing a brief background of the medical loss tatio (MLR), an analysis of the preliminary data on MLR rebates, and a discussion of the nuances of the MLR regulations to consider when analyzing or reporting MLR data.

-Navigant’s Sonya Kwon and Melissa Hulke and Wayne Jacobsen from O’Melveny & Myers examine the regulations and guidance relating to health insurance issuers’ MLR and what employers need to be aware of
+Navigant's Sonya Kwon and Melissa Hulke partner with Wayne Jacobsen of O’Melveny & Myers to examine the regulations and guidance relating to health insurance issuers’ MLR and what employers need to be aware of

 Mr. Rough is an Associate Director in the Disputes and Investigations practice.
 His areas of specialization include forensic investigations, financial restatements, white collar defense, and compliance consulting.